PrefectHQ/prefect/docs/contributing/overview.md

 ```
 </div>

-We us the [mkdocs-material](https://squidfunk.github.io/mkdocs-material/) theme.
+We use the [mkdocs-material](https://squidfunk.github.io/mkdocs-material/) theme.
 To add additional JavaScript or CSS to the docs, please see the theme documentation [here](https://squidfunk.github.io/mkdocs-material/customization/).

 Internal developers can install the production theme by running: